 What is M855?

 M855, also known as SS109, green-tipped ammo, and Penetrator rounds, is a 5.56x45mm caliber, 62 grain round with a lead alloy and steel core.
 Originally known as SS109, this round can trace its roots back more than 50 years to the time surrounding the standardization trials NATO carried out in the 1970s.
-SS109 was originally created to give FN’s FNC and FN Minimi greater range and penetration.
-During the NATO trials to choose a second rifle cartridge for standardization, SS109 was the one round to meet NATO’s requirements at the time.
+SS109 gave FN’s, FNC, and FN Minimi greater range and penetration.
+During the NATO trials to choose a second rifle cartridge for standardization, SS109 was the one round to meet NATO’s requirements.

 Following NATO selection of SS109, which took place on October 28, 1980, the U.S. designated the round M855.
 The round was designed for peak performance with a 20” barrel with a 1:9 twist.
-When it was designed, it wasn’t created to pierce body armor but was actually meant to penetrate the thin steel helmets worn at the time.
-The M855 bullet is 0.906” in length and comprised of a combination lead and steel core with a partial copper jacket.
-It’s yaw dependent, meaning its performance relies on the angle at which the bullet strikes its target.
+When it was designed, it wasn’t created to pierce body armor but was meant to penetrate the thin steel helmets worn.
+The M855 bullet is 0.906” in length and composed of a combination lead and steel core with a partial copper jacket.
+It’s yaw-dependent, meaning its performance relies on the angle at which the bullet strikes its target.
 Ideally, it strikes at the proper angle to deliver rapid energy transfer on impact, rotating and breaking apart for maximum soft-tissue damage.
 However, if it hits at the wrong angle, it simply blows through the target, creating a through-and-through wound.